Applications will open again in the Fall for Summer 2024, with an application deadline of February 15, 2024. View

 Personalize your degree by selecting elective courses that you can apply to a career field that interests you.

 Prepare for a career that incorporates early childhood mental health practice or policy.
 Live in Minnesota?
-Pursue an option to prepare for an LPCC license.
+Pursue an option to prepare for a licensed professional clinical counselor (LPCC) license.